rehierl/html-outliner-spec/issue-associations.md

 This new section represents the first section in the outline of this sectioning content element.
-In short, this connection **points inwards** from the sectioning content element towards its first inner section.
+In short, this connection **points inwards** from the sectioning content element towards its first inner section, which turns the sectioning content element into an inner node of that section.

-The algorithm's definition does not state the purpose of this type of association, it is therefore unclear if this step is intended to represent the counter part of "create section for".
-Because of that, this step might as well refer to an unspecified, but completely different type of relationship.
+The algorithm's definition does not state the purpose of this type-of association, it is therefore unclear if this step is intended to represent the counter part of "create section for".

-I can only assume that the intended association is meant to be the same as in [type 2](#type-2).
+I can only assume that the intended association is meant to be the same as in [type-2](#type-2).
 If that is the case, then this statement is **bugged** as it points into the wrong direction.

 **TODO** - how to fix it